Definition: safety of the use of laser devices

 To give some guidance on adequate handling and required precautions, laser devices are assigned to different safety classes, with class 1 being the least dangerous (containing e.g. lasers with microwatt power levels) and class 4 the most hazardous one.
 Note that the assignment to a laser safety class depends not only on the laser power, beam quality and laser wavelength, but also on the accessibility of hazardous areas: even a high-power laser may be in safety class 1 when there is no risk that dangerous radiation can leave a fully encapsulated housing.

-Details such as the large diameter or the divergence of involved laser beams are largely ignored in such simplified classification schemes.
-The concept is solely to classify the laser product itself according to some emission limits, rather than evaluating a particular setup containing a laser.
+The concept of laser safety classes is to classify laser products according to some emission limits.
 The classification is indirectly based on some exposure limits for the eye (see above), but also takes into account a number of worst case assumptions concerning e.g. the distance of persons from the laser aperture, the exposure duration and the possible use of optical instruments.
 Therefore, the classification tends to overestimate certain risks, and a complete safety assessment has to consider the details of the whole setup and the way it is used.

 |Safety class||Simplified description|